Senior Catizen "Retirement Home"

 Source: Philadelphia Shelter

-Sandy (reported by the shelter to be 19 years old) arrived at Senior Cat Action Network from a Philadelphia shelter.
-This cute Tortie was dumped along with her housemate, Dusty, because her owner's child had a baby that was allegedly allergic to the cats they owned for 17 years.
+Sandy arrived at Senior Cat Action Network from the Philadelphia shelter.
+This cute Tortie was surrendered along with her housemate, Dusty, because her owner's child had a baby that was allergic to the cats they owned for 17 years.
 What matters now is that Sandy and Dusty are safe and will never be discarded again.

 Sandy was in much better shape that Dusty when she arrived, although she was overweight and trying to decompress from the stress of losing the only home she had ever known.
 While we think she is possibly younger than 19, Sandy does have early kidney disease, which we are working to address.
 Sandy is amazingly sweet with constant purrs and expert biscuit making skills.
 She is just a very happy girl, although we have learned that she actually isn't a fan of her sister, Dusty!